mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 generally segregated from units that are built from contributed formations.
-Likewise, attached formations are given suitable assignments for units that do not regularly ‘play for the team’.
+Likewise, attached formations are given suitable assignments for units that do not regularly 'play for the team'.
 Contributed formations regularly train with one another and have an array of standards that make it easy to mix and match troops from multiple worlds into a cohesive subsector or